NAYANABR090/evlabs-task3/README.md

-# evlabs-task3
-Implemented linear regression to predict house prices, including preprocessing, model training, evaluation, and coefficient interpretation.
+This task implements simple and multiple linear regression on the Housing dataset to predict property prices.
+It includes data preprocessing, converting categorical variables, training regression models, evaluating performance using MAE, MSE, RMSE, and R², plotting the regression line, and interpreting model coefficients to understand how each feature influences price.